kdrag0n/pyrobud/README.md

 `python3 -m pip install pyrobud`

-If you have or can install OpenSSL development headers, installing the `fast` variant is highly recommended:
+If are able to install libffi and OpenSSL development headers, installing the fast variant is highly recommended:

 `python3 -m pip install pyrobud[fast]`

+The native dependencies can be installed on Ubuntu with the following command:

+`apt install libffi-dev libssl-dev`

+You will need to find the corresponding packages on your OS or distribution of choice in order for the fast variant to install successfully.

-Without the `cryptg` encryption acceleration library from the `fast` extras, the bot will be **extremely slow** when dealing with any files, even small ones.
-Download and upload speeds can be as slow as kilobytes per second without this library.
+Without the fast variant's `cryptg` encryption accelerator, the bot will be **extremely slow** when dealing with any files — even small ones.
+Download and upload speeds can be as slow as kilobytes per second without it.

 ### Bleeding-edge